Component Schema: The Complete Guide

 Custom Heading Inputs

-The schema system supports special heading inputs that don't represent data, but help organize the inspector UI with section titles.
+The schema system supports special heading inputs that don't represent data, but help organize the settings UI with section titles.

 // HeadingInput type from source codeexport type HeadingInput = { type: 'heading' label: string [key: string]: any}